GorgonMeducer/NotGenshinClock/README.md

 #### 1.3 Open the Project

 Finally, please open the project in VS Code.
-You can do this by choosing "**Open Workspace from File**"  in the File menu in VS Code and then selecting the workspace file `NotGenshinClock.code-workspace` in the `NotGenshinClock` folder that you have just cloned.
+You can do this by choosing "**Open Workspace from File**"  in the File menu in VS Code and then selecting the workspace file `Application.code-workspace` in the `NotGenshinClock` folder that you have just cloned.

 In "**Run and Debug**" panel, you can run the project via "**build and run x86(32)**" or you can press "**F5**" to launch a debug session.